Character Encodings in Plain English: Handling Text Properly

 content = scrape_with_proper_encoding(url)

-For handling specific encoding scenarios, you might need to deal with mixed encodings within the same page.
+For handling specific encoding scenarios, including garbled text from encoding mismatches, you might need to deal with mixed encodings within the same page.
 Some websites serve different parts of their content in different encodings, particularly when they embed user-generated content or pull data from multiple sources.

 JavaScript and Browser-Based Scraping